jradd/django-newproj-template/readme.md

 This project configures [postactivate](https://github.com/jbergantine/chef-cookbook-djangonewproj/blob/master/recipes/default.rb#L119) and [postdeactivate](https://github.com/jbergantine/chef-cookbook-djangonewproj/blob/master/recipes/default.rb#L120) virtualenv hooks for specifying the proper settings file when working in the virtual environment within Vagrant for development so the `--settings=` flag doesn't need to be explicitly used.
 Something similar will need to be done in production to [specify the settings file to use](https://docs.djangoproject.com/en/dev/topics/settings/#designating-the-settings).

-### You will be developing for use on multiple devices.
+### You will be developing for use on multiple devices using HTML5 and SASS.

 This project configures the project for use with [django-mobile](https://pypi.python.org/pypi/django-mobile/) and [django-responsive](https://github.com/mlavin/django-responsive) for doing server-level device and width detection.

-This project installs [django-floppyforms](https://pypi.python.org/pypi/django-floppyforms) to take advantage of HTML5 form fields to greatly enhance the mobile user experience.

 By default the [_base.html_](#basehtml) template has an HTML5 doctype.
 For backwards compatibility this project installs [modernizr.js](http://modernizr.com) with an HTML5 shiv for older versions of Internet Explorer to keep them from puking.